danielebian/iNitrOMZ_Optim/README.md

       Where model output is archived.

 ## Support
 Contact Simon Yang or Daniele Bianchi at UCLA for support.

+## How to cite
 Reference soon to come.
 For now please at list cite this repository.